arrilot/laravel-widgets/README.md

 You can go even further and automatically reload widget every N seconds.

-To achieve that simply set the `$reloadTimeout` property of the widget class.
+Just set the `$reloadTimeout` property of the widget class and you are done.

 ```php
 class RecentNews extends AbstractWidget